Schravenralph/goose/scripts/README.md

 ## Structured Logging

-All scripts in this directory support structured logging through `logging-utils.sh`.
+All scripts in this directory support structured logging through `logging-utils.sh` (for bash scripts) and `logging_utils.py` (for Python scripts).
 This provides:

 - **JSON Logging**: Structured JSON logs with timestamps, trace IDs, and log levels
 - **Metrics Collection**: Automatic collection of execution metrics